sirkritsuwan/cybersecurity-learning-journey/Fundamental/OSI Model/OSI-Model.md

 MAC address discovery
 IPv4 : ARP + broadcast
 IPv6 : NDP + ICMPv6

+An Ethernet frame can only be delivered within the local network (LAN).
+Same subnet -> Directly deliver using an Ethernet frame.
+Different subnet -> Send to the default gateway for routing.
 ```

 ## Layer 3 Transport
 **IP address**, router

+IP address : “Where should we send it?”

 **IPv4 Packet**
 ```